gabkub/bot-git/README.md

 ## Overview

-This Bot is made mainly to make rekord employees laugh :)
+This Bot is made mainly to make Rekord SI employees laugh :)

-This Bot is using Go v.1.12.7
+Go version: 1.12.7

 ## Setup